AlienX77-cmd/AlienX77-cmd/README.md

 - **"Success is not final, failure is not fatal; it is the courage to continue that counts."**
 - Fourth Year Computer Engineering Student
-- Interested in Algorithmic Trading and Computational Finance, Machine Learning and Data Analysis, System Security
+- Interested in Algorithmic Trading and Computational Finance (Applied in Both CeFi and DeFi), Machine Learning and Data Analysis, System Security
-- I have a dream of becoming one of the greatest investor in the world and hope that one day I will be able to pursue my path in machine learning (applied ML in genome engineering and financial engineering).
+- I have a dream of becoming one of the greatest investor in the world and hope that one day I will be able to pursue my path in machine learning (Applied ML in genome engineering and financial engineering).
 - *"The more you let go, the higher you rise."*

 <!--